lokopobit/deploy_sentiment_analysis_model/README.md

 # Introduction

 This repository builds a model to classify film reviews as positive or negative, that is, sentiment analysis.
 The model used is a very simple LSTM neural network architecture defined with Pytorch library.
-The model is trained and deployed using sagemaker service of Amazon Web Services (AWS).
+The model is trained and deployed using SageMaker service of Amazon Web Services (AWS).

 ### Jupyter notebook workflow at a glance